rmarable/ParallelClusterMaker/README.md

 * Command line designation of dev, test, stage, and prod operating levels.

-* Administrative control over the allowed types of EC2 instance for the admin and compute node roles.
+* Administrative control over the allowed EC2 instance types for the admin and compute node roles.

 * Job scheduling with AWS Batch, Grid Engine, Torque, or Slurm.